-Dr. Fabian Ramos is a Bradenton, FL physician who specializes in anesthesiology and interventional pain medicine.
-He is rated 4.5 stars out of 5 by his patients.
-Dr. Ramos is an in-network provider for Medicaid and Medicare insurance.
-After attending the University of Santiago de Compostela for medical school, he completed his residency training at a hospital affiliated with the University of Miami.
-In addition to English, Dr. Ramos speaks Spanish.
+Dr. Fabian Ramos' areas of specialization are anesthesiology and interventional pain medicine.
+His patients gave him an average rating of 4.5 out of 5 stars.
+Dr. Ramos is in-network for Medicaid and Medicare insurance.
+Before completing his residency at a hospital affiliated with the University of Miami, Dr. Ramos attended medical school at the University of Santiago de Compostela.
+In addition to English, he speaks Spanish.

 Clinical interests: Pain Management, Epidural Steroid Injections, Facet Block, Morphine Pumps, Pain Blocks, ...
 (Read more)

-Dr. Robert Ycaza is an interventional pain specialist in Bradenton, FL.
-After attending Catholic University of Santiago of Guayaquil, Faculty of Medical Sciences for medical school, he completed his residency training at Saint Joseph Mercy Health System and Vanderbilt University Medical Center.
-The average patient rating for Dr. Ycaza is 4.0 stars out of 5.
-He is in-network for Medicare insurance.
-In addition to English, Dr. Ycaza speaks Spanish.
+Dr. Robert Ycaza works as an interventional pain specialist.
+Patient reviews placed him at an average of 4.0 stars out of 5.
+He honors Medicare insurance.
+Dr. Ycaza attended Catholic University of Santiago of Guayaquil, Faculty of Medical Sciences and then went on to complete his residency at Saint Joseph Mercy Health System and Vanderbilt University Medical Center.
+In addition to English, he speaks Spanish.

 Years Since Graduation